 Q: How do I automate the process of provisioning machines and shutting them down?

-A: You can do this with using a build definition.
+A: You can do this with using a build pipeline.
 In this context, think of the build (CI pipeline) as an automation orchestrator rather than a system that does build.
 A build template to help with this configuration is under development.

 - FAQs for load testing